21 Best Nonprofit Leadership Retreat Facilitators (2026)

 Social Impact Architects offers retreat facilitation, strategic planning, and executive coaching specifically for nonprofit organisations.
 Their facilitation focuses on teamwork and organisational alignment, helping leadership teams move from competing priorities to shared direction.
 They combine facilitation expertise with deep knowledge of nonprofit funding models, programme design, and stakeholder engagement.

-Best For.
-Nonprofits seeking combined strategy consulting and retreat facilitation.
+Best for: nonprofits seeking combined strategy consulting and retreat facilitation.
 Organisations wanting a partner who understands the full nonprofit ecosystem.

 9. La Piana Consulting

-Best For.
-Nonprofits navigating mergers, partnerships, or major strategic shifts.
+Best for: nonprofits navigating mergers, partnerships, or major strategic shifts.
 Organisations seeking facilitation grounded in decades of sector research.

 10. The Table Group (CAPA Pro Network)

 The Table Group, founded by Patrick Lencioni, offers a global network of consulting affiliates through the CAPA Pro programme.
 These consultants specialise in organisational health using Lencioni's frameworks including The Five Dysfunctions of a Team, The Advantage, and Working Genius.
-For nonprofits seeking assessment-based team retreats built on proven models, the CAPA Pro network provides access to hundreds of trained facilitators worldwide.
+For nonprofits seeking assessment-based team retreats built on proven models, the CAPA Pro network provides access to trained facilitators worldwide.

-Best For.
-Nonprofits wanting assessment-based retreats using Lencioni's organisational health models.
+Best for: nonprofits wanting assessment-based retreats using Lencioni's organisational health models.
 Teams seeking structured approaches to trust, conflict, commitment, accountability, and results.

-11. Mersky, Jaffe & Associates
+11. Mersky, Jaffe and Associates

-Best For.
-Nonprofits wanting retreats that connect leadership development with fundraising strategy.
+Best for: nonprofits wanting retreats that connect leadership development with fundraising strategy.
 Organisations seeking integrated consulting across governance and revenue.

 12. Nonprofit HR